 Nicola is responsible for the implementation of the student pastoral and welfare service for all Highlands College students.
 This includes providing leadership of the Student Life Team; striving to provide an outstanding support service for students and working in partnership with external support agencies.

 Terry oversees the Information and Technical Services team and is responsible for the delivery and maintenance of all I.T related services and hardware throughout the college.
 He ensures the college has the necessary infrastructure and technology to provide quality teaching services to all clients.

 Liam is responsible for the financial planning of the College: he monitors expenditure; allocates departmental budgets; identifies efficiencies; and is also responsible for the collection of any outstanding debt.
 Additionally, he is first point of contact for any students who may have queries regarding the payment of fees.

-Lorna is the curriculum manager for the full-time Childcare courses and the Level 3 Animal Management course.
-Lorna’s responsibilities include leading and supporting the team in delivering engaging courses which meet industry needs and requirements.
-Lorna also supports with the delivery of the Childcare courses.
+Allison is the curriculum manager for the full-time Childcare courses and the Level 3 Animal Management course.
+Allison’s responsibilities include leading and supporting the team in delivering engaging courses which meet industry needs and requirements.
+Allison also supports the delivery of the Childcare courses.